Thinking About Purchasing a Plastic Granulator?

 Shredding is the process of taking large components and shredding them down to random, smaller pieces.
 Shredders can be used in a multitude of applications.
 They can reduce plastics for washing, they can reduce products down for hauling them off to landfill, or they can prepare a product for a different application.
 Sound similar to granulating?

 A used plastic granulator is often used after plastic materials have already been reduced in size.
 The open rotor allows for further reduction, which gives you more flexibility in breaking down plastics.
 A plastic bottle, for example, can be better broken down using a granulator as opposed to a grinder or shredder.
-Keep this in mind when shopping around for a used plastic granulator.
+Keep this in mind when shopping around!

 If you’ve determined that a plastic granulator is the right purchase for you, the next step is to find the perfect machine.
-There’s a few main factors to keep in mind:
+There’s a few main factors to keep in mind during your search:

 - Material type